puneetpahuja/cloJS/README.md

 Wouldn't it be wonderful if we could *abstract* this glue code into a general form that allows us to thread functions with different signatures accroding to some general patterns?
 Then our code could just be composed of simple *worker* functions and a generic threading framework.

 Well, that's exactly what Monads do.

+But first, let's (almost) restore your simple, straight-forward functions to their non-boxy form and see if we can make things work in another, more clever way.